 Additionally, she appreciates how receptive the National Inventors Hall of Fame is to feedback and ideas for improvement.

-"I love that NIHF listens to teachers.
+"I love that the National Inventors Hall of Fame listens to teachers.
 Over the years, when they get feedback from us, I saw it being implemented the next year," Girtain said.